 Dry powder inhalers (DPIs)

 These devices can be as small and portable as an MDI but requiring less co-ordination.
 Drug delivery to the lungs is dependent upon the patient's peak inhaled flow rate.
 They are more expensive than MDI plus spacer and BTS guidelines state that they are no more effective.
 However, they may be preferred by some patients.
-The most recent devices will still be under patent.
-The guidelines state that newer DPIs are no more effective than older types.
+The most recent devices may still be under patent.
+Evidence suggests newer DPIs are no more effective than older types.

 DPIs do not have any propellant, whether CFC or otherwise.
 Sometimes patients complain that they are not certain if they have taken a dose and devices may be discarded well before they are empty.